 If we are going to get serious about prevention of more Newtown-type tragedies, I have a plea I'd like to make.
 Let's look hard and long at how much violence our kids are getting exposed to, and what the impact of this viewing is.

-Last week I went to a movie theater to watch Lincoln, an excellent and very thought-provoking movie, but in order to see it I first was subjected to a quarter hour of unmitigated violence.
+Last week I went to a movie theater to watch Lincoln, an excellent and very thought-provoking movie, but in order to see it I first was subjected to a quarter hour of unmitigated violence in the previews of coming attractions.
 Virtually all of the coming attractions featured people shooting each other.

 My realization from that profoundly distasteful movie-going experience was that along with attention to mental health needs and gun control options, the tragic Newtowne shootings must bring our attention to the pervasiveness of violence in our media: in video games, on the internet, on tv and in movies.